cncf/tag-security/assessments/projects/cubefs/self-assessment.md

   * **Commit Signing** - All commits have to be signed following certain guidelines and go through a DCO (Developer Certificate of Origin) check.

   * **CI/CD pipeline** - CubeFS uses automated CI/CD pipelines to build and test code and uses the Travis CI service to run all checks including unit and integration tests.
-However CubeFS currently does not have SAST tools included in their Ci/CD pipelines.
+However, CubeFS currently does not have SAST tools included in their CI/CD pipelines.

   * **Code reviews** - All pull requests have to be approved by at least one core maintainer, and pass all checks, before it can be merged.